 The woman who trumped Trump twice

-Don't miss our January 21 luncheon with E. Jean Carroll, the celebrated columnist who twice trumped Trump in court for his sexual transgressions.
+Our January 21 luncheon guest will be E. Jean Carroll, the celebrated columnist who twice trumped Trump in court for his sexual transgressions.

 Courtroom sketch of a woman facing a screen displaying Donald Trump.

 Carroll will discuss her best selling memoir, Not My Type: One Woman Against a President, “a hilarious, hopeful, revelatory behind-the-scenes account of the trials that riveted the nation” [USA Today].
-Join us for a rambunctious, irreverent conversation with Molly Jong-Fast, a NY Times and MS Now contributor and fellow Silurian.
+It promises to be a rambunctious, irreverent conversation with Molly Jong-Fast, a NY Times and MS Now contributor and fellow Silurian.

 {from the Guardian newspaper}